-“Men are from Mars, women are from Venus” according to Dr. John Gray, author of a fabulous best seller about the behavior of men and women, and their inability to fully understand each other.
+“Men are from Mars, women are from Venus” according to Dr. John Gray, author of a fabulous bestseller about the behavior of men and women, and their inability to fully understand each other.
 Dogs, on the other hand, are probably from Earth, because no matter what they do, someone has an explanation for it, whether we like the explanation or not; and the dog will never validate or deny it.
 The good news is that even if we don’t understand why the dog is doing what it’s doing, we can usually modify the behavior to a more positive and acceptable one.
 Let’s talk about chewing and eating inappropriate things!

-Coprophagia is even more frustrating and upsetting to me than a dog eating my favorite pair of Jimmy Choo shoes.
-(Pun intended) The nicest way to define coprophagia is to say that it is the consumption of poop.
-There are many reasons for this obsession with ones own waste, including and not limited to medical problems, nutritional needs, poorly digestible diet, boredom, curiosity, attempt to clean up a soiled area to avoid punishment, a learned behavior from the dog’s mother or something as simple as hunger.
-My experience with dogs that show signs of coprophagia is that most of them had been confined to small kennels for extended periods of time, usually in pet shops or over crowded breeders, where they are forced to eat, drink, sleep, play, defecate and urinate in the same small enclosure.
+Coprophagia is even more frustrating and upsetting to me than a dog eating my favorite pair of shoes.
+The nicest way to define coprophagia is to say that it is the consumption of poop.
+There are many reasons for this obsession with one’s own waste, including medical problems, nutritional needs, poorly digestible diet, boredom, curiosity, attempt to clean up a soiled area to avoid punishment, a learned behavior from the dog’s mother or something as simple as hunger.
+My experience with dogs that show signs of coprophagia is that most of them had been confined to small kennels for extended periods of time, usually in pet shops or overcrowded breeders, where they are forced to eat, drink, sleep, play, defecate and urinate in the same small enclosure.
 Some dogs will also eat cat poop out of the litter box.
 I know it’s one of those “easier said than done” situations but preventing your dog’s access to litter boxes and immediately cleaning up after your dog does his business, is a good start in the right direction.
 Dogs that exhibit any desire to eat their stool, should be leash walked.
-As well, there are taste deterrents that can be inserted into stool to help correct the unwanted behavior.
-Talk to your veterinarian first, to make sure your dog is tested for any medical issues that may be the cause, and discuss alternative diets.